lyssieth/Opportunity/Magic/Elements/README.md

 ## Affinities

 Affinities are a range from `-100` to `Infinity`, where anything above 100 means there's no detriment to using the element.
+The benefits are described per-element (TODO)

 If affinity is below 0, one is unable to use that element at all.
 Generally for most races, affinities fall between 20 and 100, with exceptions.